Article

 What the Ancients Chiseled Into Stone

-I am someone who has spent his life analyzing images, interpreting video footage, reading traces, and drawing conclusions that must hold up in court.
+I am someone who has spent his life analyzing images, interpreting video footage, reading traces, and drawing conclusions that have to hold up in court.
 When someone tells me that an image must be interpreted one way and not another because that is the consensus, I ask about the method, the procedure, the alternative hypotheses, and I ask to be shown why the consensus interpretation excludes the others rather than merely displacing them.

 The Universe Was Not Built for Us, and That Is the Point